webaverse/xrpackage/README.md

 importScripts("https://static.xrpackage.org/sw.js");
 ```

+### Secure origins

+Service workers only work on secure origins.
+If you are running a local server, make sure chrome considers it secure, such as `https://` or `localhost`.
+Note that local routes like `192.168.0.2` are generally _not_ considered secure.

 ### Running in Brave

 You may run into issues on Brave where it'll block XRPackage from running any Three.js code due to it's cross-origin fingerprint blocking.
 You will need to either serve all the XRPackage code from the same origin, or tell users to click the `Brave Shield` and allow fingerprinting for your website.